Science to build a starship. Wizardry to take it past light speed. A crew to give it a soul.

 Hitchhikers are trouble in any galaxy.

 Carl Ramsey has a starship to run.
 Down on his luck, struggling to pay the cost of fuel, he’s just looking for some quick, easy cash.
-While looting the wreck of passenger ship, they discover that one escape pod never ejected, and the passengers are still alive.
+While looting the wreck of a passenger ship, they discover that one escape pod never ejected, and the passengers are still alive.
 A routine salvage job turns into a rescue mission, and a good deed never goes unpunished.
 With two refugees aboard, Captain Carl Ramsey finds that his ship, the Mobius, has a target painted on its hull.
 Someone is after the new passengers, and willing to stop at nothing to get them back.

 The job: a delivery, no questions asked.
 The problem: curiosity is a deadly sin.